VFMAC is open and is offering full-time boarding for the fall of 2020.

 If anyone is exposed to a positive COVID-19 case, we must follow CDC guidelines to quarantine at home for 14 days.
 If the cadet is unable to go home monitoring will take place on campus in Rose Hall and teaching will resume remotely.

 Will my F-1 expire after five months if I do not hold a U.S. passport or permanent residency?

-When should I plan to arrive in the United States?
+When should I plan to arrive in the United States after Winter Break?

 This will help to reduce unnecessary exposure and prevent you from arriving in an airport or to campus feeling ill.

-Where should international cadets look for the most up-to-date information and guidance regarding travel to the U.S. for the fall semester?
+Where should international cadets look for the most up-to-date information and guidance regarding travel to the U.S. ?

 Cadets can find the most up-to-date information, including warning and restrictions at https://travel.state.gov/content/travel.html.

-What if I cannot arrive in the United States on August 22?
+What if I cannot arrive in the United States on January 4 or 5?